 Immunology Research Group (IRG)

 The Immunology Research Group is comprised of 19 full members and 10 associate members.
-There are two core themes of research and the immunology research group.
+The group focuses on two core themes of research:

 Developments and physiology of cells of the immune system.
 The projects in this theme focus on lymphocytes, neutrophils, macrophages and dendritic cells, particularly their development, phenotypic and functional characterization, signal transduction events, activation and effector mechanisms.
 A strong theme is in the area of cell-cell interactions.

 Host response and the inflammatory process.
 These projects are aimed at understanding the host response both to pathogens (e.g. parasites, bacteria and viruses) and to self antigens that occurs in autoimmune diseases like diabetes, lupus, and multiple sclerosis.
 Projects in this theme also focus on the causes of inflammation and the mechanisms that modulate the inflammatory response, since inflammation is frequently associated with both of these immunological processes.